Business ethics are a key part of enabling business growth,

 This Act is a measure to prevent the unethical fixing of transfer prices between related companies or juristic partnerships.
 This law is not effective until the 2020 accounting period.
 But in order to ensure maximum transparency, ThaiBev Group has hired a consultant to examine these transactions between ThaiBev-related entities to certify that the prices agreed upon are based on the ‘Arm’s Length Price principle’.
 (The Arm’s-Length Principle of transfer pricing states that the amount charged by one related party to another for a product must be the same as if the parties were not related, e.g., the same price that would be charged on the open market).
 ThaiBev has already prepared transfer pricing documents for the whole group and each subsidiary company, starting with the non-alcoholic beverage business group.

 This Act specifies that employees are entitled to take up to three paid days per year for personal business leave.
 Furthermore, it states that a pregnant employee may take up to 98 days of maternity leave for each pregnancy (including leave for prenatal screenings), with wages paid for no more than 45 days.
 New compensation rates for employees who have worked continuously for more than 20 years have also been set.
 The Act also amended the rules for relocating an enterprise to include a relocation to a new location or other location owned by the employer.
 ThaiBev has amended the Group’s work regulations to comply with the law and offer more benefits to employees.
-In order to comply with the amended labor law, the Group has provided additional benefits to employees as follows:

 This Act came into effect on May 28, 2019.
 However,